 - Are all these people on ventilators at the same time?

-Wellstar is reporting the number of patients currently on ventilators system-wide on both our website and social media channels.
+Wellstar is reporting the number of patients currently on ventilators system-wide on our website.

 - Are these numbers since the beginning of the pandemic or just today?